arizonahanson/Flutes.jl/README.txt

 or to the embouchure, measured from the centers.
 The FLUTE_MAX_PADDING may use the value `Inf` to represent infinity (for no maximum).
 Holes are referenced in order of descending pitch, left to right as if holding the instrument.
-The FLUTE_SCALE variable ends with the lowest frequency of the flute, which is not associated with a tone hole.
+The FLUTE_SCALE variable ends with the lowest frequency of the flute, which is played with all holes covered.

 environment variables (lists ordered head->foot, measurements in mm)
 -----------------------------------------------------------------------------------